cmsax/articles/README.md

 ## Publish

-Just push your local repository to GitHub, then travis-ci will build your sites on the go.
+Just push your local repository to GitHub, then travis-ci will automatically build your sites on the go.

 `sh ./publish.sh` is recommended to use when you really don't have any commit message to write. ;)